Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

 - For visual similarity, the card displays the item’s image.

 - For textual similarity, it shows the item's description with highlighted keywords - the terms considered the most relevant for the embedding computation of the item.
-A small (cropped) image of the object is also shown (if available) to provide a bit more context for the text.
+A small (cropped) image of the item is also shown (if available) to provide a bit more context for the text.

 In both cases, the card also includes key metadata: the item’s name, the community it comes from, and the year it was acquired by the museum.
 Additionally, the corresponding marker is visually emphasized with a subtle shadow and increased size to highlight the hovered item in the point cloud.